Maud Wood Park: Work with the National American Women Suffrage Association

-From 1917–1919, Park led the congressional lobbying effort of the National American Woman Suffrage Association in which her task was to obtain congressional approval of the woman suffrage amendment.
+From 1917 to 1919, Park led the congressional lobbying effort of the National American Woman Suffrage Association in which her task was to obtain congressional approval of the woman suffrage amendment.
 Park trained volunteers visiting Washington, D.C. to lobby their congressional representatives and coordinated the lobbying effort of the association.
 She developed strategies to get the amendment passed including keeping in-depth biographical and personal records of the members of congress.

 Owing to World War I, Congress was only debating war-related issues at this time, but through her connections, Park was able to get a special committee on women's suffrage to be formed.
 This committee approved a woman's suffrage amendment which the House of Representatives approved in 1918.
 The Senate approved it in 1919 and sent it to the states for ratification.
 In 1920 the 19th Amendment was ratified.